s-victor/TinyPedal/README.md

 ### Known issues

 - Widgets don't appear over the game window in KDE.
-Workaround: enable bypassing the window manager in the menu Config -> Compatibility.
+Workaround: enable `Bypass Window Manager` option in `Compatibility` dialog from `Config` menu in main window.
 - Transparency of widgets doesn't work when desktop compositing is disabled.
-  Workaround: enable window manager compositing in your DE.
+Workaround: enable `window manager compositing` in your DE.

 ## License

+Copyright (C) 2022-2025 TinyPedal developers

-TinyPedal is licensed under the GNU General Public License v3.0 or later.
-See [LICENSE.txt](./LICENSE.txt) for full text.
+TinyPedal is free software and licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+TinyPedal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+See [LICENSE.txt](./LICENSE.txt) for more info.

 TinyPedal icon, as well as image files located in `images` folder, are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).